MasterMind4-0/RandomEventGame/README.md

 Because of the `randomeventpicker` function that picks from a list of differenct events randomly, you can be assured that each time you play will be different.

 ### Combat System
-While, I'll admit, the combat system isn't the best, with limited features and player feedback options; it is versitile.
+While, I'll admit, the combat system isn't the best, with limited features and player feedback options; it is versatile.